nauam/Courses/docs/manual/webhooks/advanced-run-job.md

 #### Executions Disabled
 ![](~@assets/img/wh-debug-error-executions-disabled.png)

-Encountered if the job could not be run due to QW Control executions being disabled.
+Encountered if the job could not be run due to Rundeck executions being disabled.

 ## FAQ
 ### How do I pass the raw event data to a job?